syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 ## Limitation

 * When a grid is loaded inside the [ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html) with background color, the [SelectionBackgroundColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionBackgroundColor.html) will not display.
 Because, it overlaps the `SelectionBackgroundColor`.
 In this case, set the background color for the `ListView` instead of `ItemTemplate`.
+* When the ListView contains duplicated items in the collection, only the first item whose instance was created initially will be selected or deselected.